AviralDhingra/tic-tac-toe/README.md

 Issues:

 - The second move by the machine is grey while the others are green
-- Few combinations of player winning (like - 7, 8, 9) are not blocked by the bot
+- Few combinations of player winning (Eg. 7, 8, 9) are not blocked by the bot

-## Acknowledgements

-Give credit here.

-- This project was inspired by my computer teacher Ms. Arshdeep Kaur
-- I collaborated with Arnav & Ella to make this project possible

 ## Contact